Article Table Of Contents

 So where is the most expensive place to live in Kentucky?
 That would be Pikeville.

-So hopefully Central City (the cheapest place to live in Kentucky) can show these guys how to live on a budget in the coming years.
+So hopefully Princeton (the cheapest place to live in Kentucky) can show these guys how to live on a budget in the coming years.
 Read on for how these places had costs rise faster than inflation.

 And if you already knew these places were expensive, check out some more reading about Kentucky and the most expensive cities in the country: